The process is pretty straight forward.

 Learn the details of your medical leave plan.

-Most people know whether they have medical leave coverage as part of their benefits plan through their employer, but don’t know the details of the plan.
+Most people know whether they have medical leave coverage as part of their benefits plan with their employer, but don’t know the details of the plan.
 I encourage my clients to become knowledgeable about this part of their plan quickly.
-A good place for them to find this information is either by looking on-line, or by asking a member of their Human Resources (HR) Department at work.
+A good place for them to find this information is either by looking on-line or by asking a member of their Human Resources (HR) Department at work.